 VOIP phone systems and predictive dialers sometimes allow the originating phone number and caller ID of calls to be manually configured.
 The configuration is supposed to be used for legitimate purposes, but scammers misuse the setting.

-How does the do not originate list work?
+How does the Do Not Originate list work?

 The do not originate list is a database of phone numbers of legitimate entities (such as the IRS, 911, banks, other governmental agencies, etc.) that are only used for inbound calls (terminating calls).